jcgneto/CV/README.md

 # Academic appointments

-Postdoctoral researcher in Microbial genomics and epidemiology, University of Nebraska-Lincoln (2018-present) Postdoctoral resercher in Gut microbiome and inflammatory diseases, University of Utah Medical Center (2017-18)
+Postdoctoral researcher in Microbial genomics and data science, University of Nebraska-Lincoln (2018-present) Postdoctoral resercher in Gut microbiome and inflammatory diseases, University of Utah Medical Center (2017-18)

 # Research areas

-Microbial population genomics and evolution.
+Microbial genomics and data science.
-Data Science & Machine Learning & Microbial population genomics.
+Machine learning and microbial genomics.
-Foodborne pathogens.
+Foodborne pathogens and gut microbiome.

 # Publications